NJUTrinity/NJUTrinity.github.io/index.md

 The challenge types includes:
 1. Web
 2. Pwn
-3. Reverse Engineer
+3. Reverse Engineering
 4. Crypto
 5. Misc

 We will try our best to bring you an amazing CTF game like a hacker party !
 Please keep an eye on our homepage!

+## Prize
+Top six players will get a prize

 ## How to register
 This is yet to be decided....
+* * *
 ## Who are we?

-We are students from Nanjing University in China.
+We are students from Nanjing University of China.
 We are a group of people that love hacking technology and playing CTFs.